tc39/proposal-pattern-matching/README.md

-To determine whether the pattern matches or not, the custom matcher function is invoked with the subject as its sole argument.
+To determine whether the pattern matches or not, the custom matcher function is invoked with the subject as its first argument, and an object with the key `"matchType"` set to `"boolean"` as its second argument.

-If it returns `true`,
+If it returns a truthy value
-or an object that is iterable, the match is successful;
+(one which becomes `true` when `!!` is used on it) the match is successful;
-if it returns `false`,
+otherwise,
-the match fails;
+the match fails.
-if it returns anything else,
-it throws an XXXError;
-if it throws,
+If it throws,
 it passes the error up.

 Note: [Extractor patterns](#extractor-patterns) use the identical machinery, but allow further matching against the returned value, rather than being limited to just returning true/false.

-Issue: I'm being strict here about possible return values to allow for safer future extension.
-Is this the right way forward?
-Or should I just do truthy/falsey, so predicates that return useful non-boolean values can be used?
-Or false for failure and everything else for success (so something can successfully return undefined/null)?
-I'm open to any of these options.

 #### Examples